GShraddhaa/Soil-Moisture-Assessment/README.md

 ## Overview

-Soil moisture is a key indicator of finding desertification patterns.
+Soil moisture is a key indicator of desertification patterns.
 In this project, I used satellite data and geospatial techniques to assess environmental change in the Sudan-Sahel.

 ## Study Area